azmigueldario/hilliam_pseudomonas_2022/scripts/analysis_script.md

 module load python/3.10.2 scipy-stack module load pplacer/1.1.alpha19 prodigal/2.6.3 hmmer/3.2.1
 ```
-It is ideal to create virtual environment in your home or project directory.
-Here, we create the `checkm_genome_env` in the home dir and install other python dependencies inside.
-Once that is ready, we install `checkm` from the packages adjusted to the CC cluster by adding the option `--no-index`.
+Is best practice to create virtual environment in your home or project directory.
+I create `checkm_genome_env` in the home dir; python dependencies are installed after loading environment.
+The `--no-index` option for python libraries installs those optimized for the compute canada cluster.

-CheckM also requires precalculated data files, so we download them and set them up so the tool recognizes the PATH to them.
+__CheckM__ requires precalculated data files, which we download to a directory recognized by the tool.

 ```sh
 cd ~